The OPTIMA Digital 1200 Battery Charger- Worth its Weight in Lead and then Some!

 After measuring the initial voltage, we connected it to the OPTIMA Digital 1200 battery charger.
 With one touch convenience, the charger went to work, recharging the battery.
 A few hours later, the voltage measured a solid 13.02 volts, well within the range of what would be considered acceptable for this battery.
 Is the OPTIMA Digital 1200 a miracle worker for batteries?
 While it is capable of charging batteries that have been deeply-discharged down to 1.25 volts, it may not have performed any miracles on this battery.

 The pre-charge voltage indicated the battery likely had more voltage than the owner realized.
 If that is the case, it would be the second time in the last two weeks that we've heard from someone who was getting incorrect voltage readings on their battery.
-If it did recover a battery that the original owner couldn't manage to charge properly, then the OPTIMA Digital 1200 battery charger could have already paid for itself with one use, as a new D27M BLUETOP is significantly more expensive than an OPTIMA Digital 1200 battery charger is only $199.99.
+If it did recover a battery that the original owner couldn't manage to charge properly, then the OPTIMA Digital 1200 battery charger could have already paid for itself with one use, as a new D27M BLUETOP is significantly more expensive than an OPTIMA Digital 1200 battery charger.

 In hindsight, we wished we had tried to first recharge the battery with a regular battery charger, just to see if the owner was getting incorrect voltage readings.
 Either way, it is a good idea to check the voltage before and after charging, to make sure the battery charger is doing it's job and if the voltage readings seem unusual, that the volt meter is doing it's job.